Machariajane/KamiLimuTask1/ReadMe.md

-Enough about dictionaries , let's go tell Oxford we liked our Kamusi better.
+Enough about dictionaries, who would like to tell Oxford we liked our Kamusi better ?